jammazwan/xbd_EIPdistributionComparison/NOTES.md

  * a companion camel-....xml
  * a companion ...Processor
- * a companion ...output.txt file to write out the results of the exchanges
+ * a companion output_[eip].txt file to write out the results of the exchanges

 ### Task Design